ynslmz/tv-maze-api-vue/README.md

 ### Coding the app

-For this step you can check the commit history.
-I created the application according to requirements.
+For this step, you can check the commit history.
+I created the application according to the requirements.
 From now on I'll add tests, correct the application logic if there is something missed and I'll add more functionalities If I have time.
 (12.05.24 15.00)

 ### Adding Unit Tests